 - Vegetarian!
 No meat, no problem.
 This chili is actually even vegan, as written (but the toppings you choose may change that).

 - Easy to Make!
-Let me list the ways...you only need one-pot, simple ingredients, over half the veggies are canned/frozen, and it's ready in 28 mins.
+Let me list the ways...you only need one-pot, simple ingredients, over half the veggies are canned/frozen, and it's ready in 28 minutes or less.

 This is an extremely flexible recipe.
-Here are some notes on options and potential substitutions:
+Here are some notes on options and potential substitutions for our non-spicy chili:

 - corn - frozen, canned or fresh